 There was no house, no infrastructure, no water, no power and no road in.
 We were both in our early fifties and we had only enough money to buy the land.
 But we had fallen in Love.
 We could feel the land calling us, see its potential and had a vision of what could be.
 That Love and vision has given us the strength and tenacity to continue in spite of the challenges that such a crazy undertaking brings.

-Now some seven years later, the land is healing, top soil is rebuilding, earth worms are reappearing, erosion has stopped, rain water runoff is now only from areas of bare rock and roadways, thousands of tree seedlings are emerging, the understory is re-establishing and many native birds, grasses and flowers are reappearing.
+Now some 16 years later, the land is healing, top soil is rebuilding, earth worms are reappearing, erosion has stopped, rain water runoff is now only from areas of bare rock and roadways, thousands of tree seedlings have emerged, the understory is re-establishing and many native birds, grasses and flowers are reappearing.

-All of this is happening in areas where the only human intervention was to remove the sheep.
+All of this is happening in areas where the only human intervention was to remove the sheep, (we have since reintroduced a small flock to assist in the regeneration.)

-We have also planted thousands of trees as wind breaks using a diverse range of native species and these are now beginning to establish.
-Soon much of Sacha Boodja will be forest.
+We have also planted thousands of trees as wind breaks using a diverse range of native species and these are now establishing.

 We live in an area of minimal (and increasingly unreliable) rainfall with an average of 350mm p.a, most of the rainfall occurring during the winter months.
 With no access to scheme water, the collection and storage of water is our most precious resource.

-So far we have installed two tanks, one 50,000 lt tank that harvests good quality drinking water from the buildings and a 135,000 lt tank that harvests water from the roadways via two micro dams for irrigating the vegetable garden and orchard.
+So far we have installed two tanks, one 50,000 lt tank that harvests good quality drinking water from the buildings and a 135,000 lt tank that harvests water from the roadways via two micro dams for irrigating the vegetable garden and orchard and recently installed a bore for emergencies.

 Many ceremonies and intentional prayers are flowing in all projects, into the tree plantings, the garden and every inch of the land.